What Does It Mean When Your Eye Twitches?

 If you've ever had a twitchy eyelid then you probably know how annoying and embarrassing it can be.
 I once had an incident of twitching eyelid during an interview and another during a date.
-The twitching lasted several minutes and as always, I did my best to ignore it on both occasions.
+The twitching lasted several minutes—and on both occasions I did my best to ignore it.

 The human eyelid is packed with fast twitch muscle fibers.
 When a health issue arises, these fast twitch muscle fibers will contract erratically, leading to continuous rippling movements of the eyelid.
 One of these movements is called an eyelid twitch.

 Watch Ashley's left eye twitching

 The medical term for this condition is "myokymia."

 From a superstition standpoint, there is a lot of meaning behind a twitchy eyelid.
 It can be a good or a bad omen depending on which eye is involved, the person's culture and geographical location.

 In India, the traditional belief is that a left eyelid twitch brings bad luck.
 In China, on the other hand, a left eyelid twitch is a portent of good fortune for men.
 For a Chinese woman, a right eyelid twitch is a sign that something good is about to happen, whereas a left eyelid twitch brings bad luck.

 Now that you've had your dose of superstition for the day, let look at the scientific reasons behind twitchy eyelids.
 There are at least 10 things that can cause an eyelid to twitch.